pommes-public/pommesinvest/docs/model/formulation.rst

 .. note::

-    This is equal to an overall energy balance requirement, but build up decentrally from a balancing requirement of every bus, thus allowing for a flexible expansion of the system size.
+    This is equal to an overall energy balance requirement, but built up decentrally from a balancing requirement of every bus, thus allowing for a flexible expansion of the system size.